JustTheCoolest/VIT-Timetable-to-Calendar/README.md

 ### ⚠️ Important note for Google Calendar imports:

 Create a new "calendar" and import this file into that, instead of importing directly to your default calendar in Google Calendar.
 Creating a new calendar for this will make it easy to delete it after the semester ends.
 Otherwise, you will have to delete each class of the week manually.

+Here is a video tutorial on how to import to Google Calendar: https://www.youtube.com/watch?v=gzahLrDPKv4

+Do not forget to change the "calendar" that you are importing the .ics file too, even after creating the new calendar.